 - Prioritize the special need of educating girls and women

-- Implement computer literacy program
+- Create computer lab and implement computer literacy program

 The Wisdom Alliance

 The Wisom Alliance is an opportunity for individuals or groups who are traveling to India to share their specialized skills or knowledge with the people of Bhatti Mines.
 Wisdom Ambassadors give in many forms; teaching English, running health clinics and training in vocational skills and hand crafts.
 We are excited to share that Wisdom Alliance is off the ground and gaining momentum.
-Since the last service retreat, we have had a couple of community members serve the school over the last year including Jamal Essayah and Joshua Adair.

 Do you have something to offer?
 Do you want to travel?
 Would like to make an impact and be impacted?
 Contact us at 512.476.8884 or email us at email@example.com.